igem-waterloo/accessibility-toolbar/README.md

 # accessibility-toolbar

 Welcome to Waterloo iGEM's accessibility toolbar repo!
-This features of this toolbar are read aloud (play, pause, restart), adjust font size, and keyboard shortcuts.
+The features of this toolbar are read aloud (play, pause, restart), adjust font size, and keyboard shortcuts.
 It was built using [Mousetrap](https://craig.is/killing/mice) and [Articulate.js](http://articulate.purefreedom.com/).

 ![expanded](https://github.com/igem-waterloo/accessibility-toolbar/blob/main/expanded.png)